vecna/trackmap/README.md

   * sends the results to our server (213.108.108.84:32001) or hidden service (mzvbyzovjazwzch6.onion, if you want submit via Tor, use -T)

 This shows all the nations capable of knowing which users are visiting the (selected) news media.

-### Docker image (UNSUPPORTED - need to be updated)

-A [Docker](https://www.docker.com/) image has been created for this tool, using the Dockerfile provided in the test tool directory.
-If you wish to use this, **please help us doing a new docker image**.

 # Technopolitical goal